Baqtiyar/Hosting-Website-project-/README.md

 There are two types of Hosting
 1. Static hosting - In this hosting content remains the same until changed manually, The files (HTML, CSS, JavaScript, images) are stored on a server and delivered as-is to the client, without any server-side processing.
 For example: portfolios, landing pages, and informational sites.
-3. Dynamic hosting - In this hosting content changes on user interaction, content is often retrieved from the database or generated through server-side scripts (Python).
+2. Dynamic hosting - In this hosting content changes on user interaction, content is often retrieved from the database or generated through server-side scripts (Python).
 For example: social media platforms, e-commerce sites, or blogs.

+# Before we begin, ensure that you have the following prerequisites: